fredericrous/git-templates/README.md

 ## Other idea of hook not implemented

-- pre-push: when a tag is semver, check that it's defined in a package.json
+- post-commit: tag automatically when package version has been incremented
 - pre-commit: lint more languages
 - pre-commit: check other languages Gemfile.lock, Pipfile.lock, Cargo.lock, composer.lock
-- pre-commit: check you are commiting with the usual email / gpg / name
+- pre-commit: check you are commiting with the usual gpg key (could be slow)
-- pre-push: check branch pattern for jira
+- pre-push: check branch pattern for jira id
-- repare-commit-msg: extract kabanize or jira id from branch name and prepare a commit msg with a footer Issues: (#id)? < id >
+- prepare-commit-msg: extract kanbanize or jira id from branch name and prepare a commit msg with a footer Issues: (#id)? < id >
 - pre-push: prevent force push to a remote branch that has a different name
 - commit-msg: commit msg alias. exemple: "."="(prev prefix): more on $(previous commit msg)"
+- commit-msg: force user to put a description that is more than 5 words

+Note: Functionallities that are covered by gitattributes and gitignore shouldn't be implemented as hooks.

 ## Similar projects